-Both in compliance with emerging legislation and with growing documentation of reported forced labour rights issues in certain cotton-growing regions, including the Xinjiang Uyghur Autonomous Region (XUAR) of China, cotton has been identified as a risk sector for forced labour.
+Both in compliance with emerging legislation and with growing documentation of reported forced labour rights issues in certain cotton-growing regions, including the Xinjiang Uyghur Autonomous Region (XUAR) of China, cotton has been identified as risk sector for forced labour.
 The ALDO Group has no relationships with suppliers or factories in the XUAR.
 We continue to monitor our supply chain to assess forced labour risks on a global scale and as we explore new sourcing strategies.

 If higher forced labour and child labour risks are documented in relation to a sourcing region or a material, we build on our existing compliance framework and risk management guardrails to adapt.
+In relation to those heightened risks, in FY 2023 we implemented additional measures.
+Please refer to the Traceability Efforts section below for more information.